-So, now we know that these cleaners can kill bleach with slightly different outcomes.
+So, now we know these cleaners can kill bleach with slightly different outcomes.
 The question becomes: are two solutions more effective when combined?

 The Dangers that You Should Know

-Before you combine bleach and vinegar to kill mold, you should know that bleach is a powerful chemical that is dangerous if not used properly.
+Before you combine anything with bleach to kill mold, you should know that bleach is a powerful chemical that is dangerous if not used properly.

-Most chemicals are highly concentrated and give off a strong aroma as a warning sign to not inhale or ingest it.
+Most highly concentrated chemicals give off a strong aroma as a warning sign not to inhale or ingest.
 Bleach is one of those chemicals.
 That’s because one of the main components found in bleach is chlorine, which is poisonous.
-While small amounts of this chemical are relatively harmless, large amounts in bleach can be incredibly toxic if used incorrectly.
+While small amounts of this chemical are relatively harmless, large amounts of bleach can be incredibly toxic if used incorrectly.

-Breathing in or ingesting these chemicals can be fatal, so proper safety precautions should be taken at all times so that these risks are minimized.
+Breathing in or ingesting these chemicals can be fatal, so proper safety precautions should be taken at all times to minimize these risks.

-Vinegar is more natural and poses a lesser risk, but the combination of the two is equally as dangerous as bleach is alone.
+Vinegar is more natural and poses a lesser risk, but the combination of the two is equally as dangerous as bleach alone.

 Whenever you work with any chemicals, there are safety precautions that you must take, according to the OSHA:

 Welcome Fresh Air In

-If you plan on cleaning an indoor location, you need to ensure that the area is well ventilated.
-To do this, start by either removing the mold-infested piece of furniture and working on it outside, or open all windows so that you will get a nice flow of fresh air throughout the home.
+If you plan to clean an indoor location, you must ensure that the area is well-ventilated.
+To do this, start by either removing the mold-infested piece of furniture and working on it outside or opening all windows so you will get a nice flow of fresh air throughout the home.

 Dress for the Job

 Additionally, you should always wear gloves when working with any chemical.
-This will prevent the chemical from coming in contact and damaging your bare skin.
-It also helps to greatly reduce contact with your eyes and mouth if you are sure to keep the gloves on and remove them at the proper times.
+This will prevent the chemical from coming in contact with and damaging your bare skin.
+It also helps reduce contact with your eyes and mouth significantly if you are sure to keep the gloves on and remove them properly.

-Even with a homemade concoction, there is still the chance that the mold infestation will not go away.
-You might decide that you’d rather hire a team with experience at removing 100% of the mold fast.
+Even with this potent, non-recommended homemade concoction, there is still the chance that mold infestation will not go away.
+You might decide that you’d instead hire a team with experience in removing 100% of the mold fast.